About Australia Ninja Games (ANG)

 History

 Australia Ninja Games (ANG) started in 2018 as a response to other Ninja competitions that had an athlete’s run end with their first failed obstacle.
-ANG competitions allow three fails on a course, if needed.
+ANG competitions allow up to three fails on a course.

 The first National Championships were held at The Compound in Melbourne.
 After numerous delays due to COVID, the second ANG National Championships were held in Canberra in January 2022.